-For the 2012 and 2013 monitoring seasons the Grand Lake Improvement District and the Sauk River Watershed District have worked together to implement a monitoring plan designed to evaluate the water quality of Ploof's Creek and Johannes Creek.
-Knowing the water quality of these creeks will assist the Grand LID with their goal of improving the water quality of Grand Lake.
+Since the 2012 monitoring season, the Grand Lake Improvement District and the Sauk River Watershed District have worked together to implement a monitoring plan designed to evaluate the water quality of Ploof's Creek and Johannes Creek.
+Knowing the water quality of these creeks will assist the Grand LID with their goal of improving the water quality of Grand Lake through best management practice (BMP) project implementation.